-There’s a lot of great TEFL courses that we’re proud to recommend.
+There are a lot of great TEFL courses that we’re proud to recommend.
 But there are also some shady TEFL programs out there that don’t provide any significant value to your TEFL career.
 In the TEFL industry, it’s “buyer beware” out there.

 The best TEFL courses focus on the needs of students.
 Here are some of the ones we recommend:

 The TEFL Academy offers a 20-hour classroom teaching practice course.
 This is one of the best opportunities to get you the training you need to be a TEFL teacher.
 Throughout the course, you also learn teaching theories and you have to submit assignments.
 It’s also one of the only programs to be TQUK and DEAC qualified (both the US and UK governments)